 John has been a Director of SA Government technology agency TechInSA, Chair of the Council of Prince Alfred College, National Chair of the Corporations Committee of the Law Council of Australia, and Chair of the Business Law Section of the Law Council of Australia.
 He was also a Director, and is currently an Honorary Life Member, of the Financial Services Institute of Australasia (formerly the Securities Institute of Australia).

-He has been a member of the Executive of the Business Law Section of the Law Council of Australia from 2005 to 2007 and 2009 to date, was the inaugural Chair of Business Law Section’s Technology in M&A Working Group.
-John has a particular interest in the application of technology and project management to corporate transactions.
+He is a member of the Executive of the Business Law Section of the Law Council of Australia (2005 to 2007 and 2009 to date), was the inaugural Chair of Business Law Section’s Technology in M&A Working Group, was inaugural Chair of the Law Council’s Business and Human Rights Working Group, and was instrumental in establishing the BLS’s Foreign Investment Committee. .

 Acting in relation to Viterra Inc.'s acquisition by $2.1 billion scrip and cash scheme of arrangement.